the world has ever seen!

 - Even Brokeback Mountain, a tender romantic drama, used extensive CGI.

-- Takashi Miike's film adaptation of Ace Attorney introduces a bizzare holographic system for projecting evidence in the courtroom that was completely absent from the original game, most likely in an effort to get the dramatic effect across when Phoenix Wright shouts "Take That!", and shoves the evidence at the witnesses' faces.
+- Takashi Miike's film adaptation of Phoenix Wright: Ace Attorney introduces a bizarre holographic system for projecting evidence in the courtroom that was completely absent from the original game, most likely in an effort to get the dramatic effect across when Phoenix Wright shouts "Take That!", and shoves the evidence at the witnesses' faces.

 - Scrubs had an Imagine Spot Once an Episode.
 They often featured somewhat elaborate special effects.
 For instance, in an early episode, JD imagines that his head blows up in a scene that would be more appropriate in a horror film.
 It was a comedy/medical drama.